The Obligatory "Flame War" Phoenix vs Node.js

 This is not an impressive test by any stretch of the imagination.
 But we’re just warming up.

-Oh, and by the way, notice how Phoenix logs show the request processing times in MICROseconds instead of Miliseconds!
+Oh, and by the way, notice how Phoenix logs show the request processing times in MICROseconds instead of milliseconds!

 The Real Fun

 Now comes the real fun.
-In this second run, I added a blocking “sleep” call to both projects, so each request will sleep for 1 full second, and this is not absurd, many programmers will do poor code that blocks for that ammount of time, procesing too much data from the database, rendering templates that are too complex, and so on.
+In this second run, I added a blocking “sleep” call to both projects, so each request will sleep for one full second, and this is not absurd.
+Many programmers will use poor code that blocks for that time, process too much data from the database, render templates that are too complex, and so on.
 Never trust a programmer to do the right best practices all the time.

-And then I fire up Siege with 10 concurrent connections and just 1 request each, for starters.
+Then, I fire up Siege with ten concurrent connections and just one request each, for starters.

 If you didn’t know that already, how does Node.js work?
-In summary it is a simple infinite loop.
-When a Javascript function runs it blocks that event loop.
+In summary, it is a simple infinite loop.
+When a Javascript function runs, it blocks that event loop.
 The function has to explicitly yield control back to the loop for another function to have a chance to run.
-I/O calls take time and just sits back idly waiting for a response, so it can yield control back and wait for a callback to continue running.
-Which is why you end up with the dreaded “callback pyramid hell”.
+I/O calls take time and just sit back idly waiting for a response, so it can yield control back and wait for a callback to continue running, which is why you end up with the dreaded “callback pyramid hell”.

 Now, with what I explained in all my previous articles, you may already know how Elixir + Phoenix will perform:

 As expected, this is a walk in the park for Phoenix.
-It not only doesn’t have a rudimentary single thread loop waiting for the running functions to willingly yield control back.
-The Schedulers can forcefully suspend running coroutines/processes if it thinks they are taking too much time (the 2,000 reductions count, and priority configurations), so every running process has a fair share of resources to run.
+It doesn’t have a rudimentary single-thread loop waiting for the running functions to yield control back willingly.
+The Schedulers can forcefully suspend running coroutines/processes if they think they are taking too much time (the 2,000 reductions count and priority configurations), so every running process has a fair share of resources to run.

 In Node.js, if a function takes 1 second to run, it blocks the loop.
-When it finally returns, now the next 1 second function can run, and that’s why if I have 10 requests taking 1 second each to run, the entire process will linearly take 10 entire seconds!
+When it finally returns, the next 1-second function can run.
+That’s why if I have ten requests taking 1 second each to run, the entire process will linearly take 10 seconds!

 Which obviously does not scale!
-If you “do it right” you do can scale.
+If you “do it right,” you can scale.
 But why bother?

 “Node” done right

-As a side note, I find it very ironic that “Node” is called “Node”.
-I would assume that it should be easy to connect multiple Nodes that communicate between each other.
+As a side note, I find it ironic that “Node” is called “Node.”
+I would assume that connecting multiple Nodes that communicate with each other should be easy.
 And as a matter of fact, it is not.

-If I had spinned up 5 Node process, instead of 10 seconds, everything would take 2 seconds as 5 request would block the 5 Node processes for 1 second, and when returned, the next 5 requests would block again.
-This is similar to what we need to do with Ruby or Python, that have the dreaded big Global Interpreter Locks (GIL) and that in reality can only run one blocking computation at a time.
+If I had spun up 5 Node processes, instead of 10 seconds, everything would take 2 seconds as five requests would block the 5 Node processes for 1 second, and when returned, the next five requests would block again.
+This is similar to what we need to do with Ruby or Python, which have the dreaded big Global Interpreter Locks (GIL) that, in reality, can only run one blocking computation at a time.
 (Ruby with Eventmachine and Python with Tornado or Twisted are similar to Node.js implementation of a reactor event loop).

 Elixir can do much better in terms of actually coordinating different nodes, and it is the Erlang underpinnings that allow highly distributed systems such as ejabberd or RabbitMQ to do their thing as efficiently as they can.